ACCA Full Form: Meaning, Course & Career Guide 2026

 Why "Chartered Certified Accountant" Is a Protected Title

-• Complete 36 months of supervised, relevant work experience
+• Complete 36 months of supervised, relevant work experience (the Practical Experience Requirement, or PER)

 • Maintain Continuing Professional Development (CPD) annually

-• Carry professional indemnity insurance when signing reports
+• Carry professional indemnity insurance if in public practice

-ACCA Course Structure in 2026
+What Is the ACCA Course Structure in 2026?

 Level 1: Applied Knowledge (3 Papers)